Discharging Past Debt Judgements Through Bankruptcy

 If you are sinking into the quicksand of debt, the award-winning attorneys at Atlas Consumer Law can help you eliminate debt to get a fresh financial start.
 We have represented individuals and couples across the Chicago area, including professionals, business owners and other high earners.

-Contact us online or by telephone at (312) 313-1613 to speak with an experienced Oak Brook bankruptcy attorney.
+Contact us online or by telephone at (312) 313-1613 to speak with an experienced Lombard bankruptcy attorney.

 Dischargeable Debts and Judgments